taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 1.2 	Document Conventions

-All typographic conventions in the document are the default conventions of this document.
+All typographic conventions in the document are the default conventions.
 Every requirement is expected to be high or medium priority.

 #### 1.3 	Intended Audience and Reading Suggestions